 Bachelor of Science - Athletic Training

-Note: This program has limited enrollment, and specific requirements for admission and retention.
-Please see admission and retention requirements for details.
+This program has limited enrollment, and specific requirements for admission and retention.
+Please see our Admission and Retention Policy for details.

 Additional requirements: Athletic training students must be prepared to provide their own transportation to clinical settings.
-In addition, athletic training students will be expected to carry their own liability insurance (approximate cost $22) and be CPR certified.
-A TB test, hepatitis B immunization and physical exam are mandatory for clinical experience.
+In addition, students will be required to purchase professional liability insurance (approximate cost $22), 2-3 Athletic Training Program Polos ($20-25/each), and a name tag ($9.00).
+Students are responsible for annual renewal costs associated with continuous Emergency Cardiac Care certification throughout the professional phase of the program.
+Students must obtain a TB test, hepatitis B immunization and physical exam.

 For complete details concerning curriculum policies and requirements, see the Athletic Training Handbook available in the SMS department.

-The Salem State University Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) at 2201 Double Creek Drive, Suite 5006; Round Rock, TX 78664.
-Phone: 512-733-9700
+The Salem State University Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 |Percentage of students who passed the examination regardless of the number of attempts||100||100||100||100|